 The food scene is a tour in itself and many Foodie tours exist.
 If one dish would be a must-have in Bucharest it would be the Sarmale or cabbage rolls.

 A famous dessert is Papanasi.
 Fried doughnuts, made with cottage cheese and filled with sweet cream and topped with berry jam.
-I would have included a recipe but they are not easy to make.
-It is suggested that you try them at another place if you did not like them the first time.
+I would have included a recipe, but they are not easy to make.
+It is suggested that you try them at another place if you do not like them the first time.

 We hope you are as intrigued as we are with this part of the world.
 We hope you added this city and country to your bucket list.
 Amawaterways now has a river cruise to the Black Sea that will be a group trip we will promote.
 If you would like more information on Bucharest, Romania or would like to start planning a trip there, schedule your free consultation below.